robertov92/cse212-final-project/3-trees.md

 ## Binary Search Tree (BST)

 A binary search tree (BST) is a type of binary tree that fulfills a specific ordering property.
-So on any subtree, the left nodes are less that the root node, which is less than all o the right nodes.
+If you take any node, the left nodes are less in value that it, and that node will be less in value than all the nodes on the right.
 This ordering property makes finding a node very fast because we have a good idea of where it would be.

 ![image](./tree3.jpg)

 ## Usage

-We can use BST to organize data for quick search, insertion, and deletion.
+We can use binary search trees (BST) to organize data for quick search, insertion, and removal.

 The following table shows the main operations we can perform on BST and their performance.